Agile sprint capacity planning

 Step 5: Check your utilization

-You can also monitor utilization, availability and capacity on a heatmap.
+You can also check resource utilization, availability and capacity on a heatmap.
 This is useful if your resources also have to work on other projects or activities alongside their sprint work.
 The heatmap consolidates all work and checks for any utilization issues across your people or teams.

 sprint capacity planning heat map